kgabis/kgchess/readme.md

 # kgchess

 ## About
-kgchess is an implementation of chess in a form of a small library.
+kgchess is an implementation of chess in a form of a small C library.
 It manages game state and computes possible moves.
 It can be used to embed chess in your project or to write a chess ai.
-See ```example``` directory for a simple game client where you play agains a rudimentary ai.
+See ```example``` directory for a simple game client where you play against a rudimentary ai.

 ## My other projects
 * [parson](https://github.com/kgabis/parson) - JSON library